Vermont Overland Rally

 Do I have to go bird watching?
 Of course not.
 You can do whatever you like while out exploring.
 The adventure is yours to experience!

 Can I have a campfire at my campsite?
 Absolutely.
 Just make sure you douse the fire thoroughly when leave.
-We’ll also have lots of firewood in the woods and stacked in various locations.
+We’ll also have lots of firewood available in the northerly quiet-area pasture (for donation to the neighbor).

 Can I come just for the day?
 We’re afraid not.
 We do not offer a day pass.
 It’s all or nothing with VOR.